 - Genetic predisposition.
 Some patients experience gum recession due to hereditary factors.

 The key condition is proper, regular oral care.
-Simply brushing your teeth twice a day significantly reduces the likelihood of gum tissue recession.
+Brushing your teeth twice a day is sufficient to significantly reduce the risk of gum tissue recession.
 It is important to choose the right toothbrush – its bristles should be soft or medium in hardness.
 You can discuss your toothbrush choice with a dentist.
 It is also necessary to use:

 - an irrigator;